Here’s All You Need to Know About the Supplemental Executive Retirement Plan (SERP)

 To sum it up

-It may seem like a privilege to be offered the supplemental executive retirement plan as a high ranking official within a company but you must know that you still need to back it up with a traditional individual retirement account (IRA), Roth IRA, or a 401(k).
-When accepting SERP, you must always evaluate the future of the company, your future with the company, and other benchmarks carefully.
+It may seem like a privilege to be offered the supplemental executive retirement plan as a high ranking official within a company but you must know that you still need to back it up with a traditional IRA, a Roth IRA, or a 401(k) account.
+When accepting a SERP, you must always evaluate the future of the company, your future with the company, and other benchmarks carefully.
 Undoubtedly, SERPs have better benefits than regular retirement plans, but they are not mandatory or guaranteed.
 They are also very risky with market fluctuations and economic breakdowns.
 If your company is hit by the recession, chances are that your employer may annul all SERP accounts to save costs.

 Do you have doubts about your company’s supplemental executive retirement plans?
 Reach out to financial advisors for advice on how to meet your retirement goals with SERP.